ACCESS-Community-Hub/access-om3-paper-1/README.md

 The paper is being written [here on Overleaf](https://www.overleaf.com/read/pygvjbmmghsv#b18c9c).
 Please ask Andrew if you'd like edit access (the [link](https://www.overleaf.com/read/pygvjbmmghsv#b18c9c) is "view only").

+A list of experiments which can be analysed is at in the [Config Docs - Experiments](https://access-om3-configs.access-hive.org.au/experiments)

 ## How it works

 All community members (and ACCESS-NRI staff) can get write access to this repository (our preference over using forks).
 To get write access, you need to create an issue and request access, please [use this issue template](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/issues/new?template=add-user-request-to--access-om3-paper-1--repository-.md).